 What was Milford like in the 1950s?
-Let’s choose one edition of the Milford Cabinet – “A Day in the Life,” so to speak – to give us a peek.
-A random July 11, 1957 edition (Volume 155, Number 2) was 12-pages long, cost 10 cents, and certainly reflected midcentury Milford.
+Let’s choose one edition of the Milford Cabinet — “A Day in the Life,” so to speak — to give us a peek.
+The July 11, 1957 edition (Volume 155, Number 2) was 12-pages long, cost 10 cents, and certainly reflected midcentury Milford.

-Religious life is featured prominently.
+Religious life is featured prominently. in the paper.
 No less than four church-related articles are on the front page alone.
 The local Episcopal church was planning a “Calypso Fiesta” at the Milford Community House featuring collector button displays and a doll “Hat Bar,” where little girls could outfit their doll with Mae West headgear among other choices.
 Fire engine rides, fortune tellers, stuffed monkeys, and a puppet show are also highlighted in the article.
 A reception for the new St. Patrick’s pastor, Walter Blankenship, is front-page news as well as one feature on the new Methodist minister John Penberthy, who had just arrived in town, and another on Reverend Kendall Burgess who had just left.
 If that wasn’t enough religion for the good folks of Milford, page 2 features a full roundup of goings-on at eight different Milford churches and page 4 features more church news from Mont Vernon and Temple.

-A more rural Milford is also evident.
-A front-page story on the Hillsborough County Farm Field Day mentions a 4-H dairy show, tractor driving contest, and farm machinery demonstration topped off with a BBQ dinner.
+A rather rural Milford is also evident.
+A front-page story on the Hillsborough County Farm Field Day mentions a 4-H dairy show, tractor driving contest, and farm machinery demonstration — topped off with a BBQ dinner.
 And farmers would have been interested in the articles on dwarf fruit trees and farm tax refunds, as well as a bevy of classifieds such as “For Sale: Three goats, two milking, one bred, one buck.”

 Advertisements also encourage readers to “twist, turn and tussle to your heart’s content in Pleetway Pajamas,” get the “New Cuts” and “Cold Waves” for one dollar at Anna’s Beauty Shop in Union Square and enjoy the new convenience of supermarket shopping at First National or Mike’s Store on Nashua Street.
 Some of the food options are quintessential 1950s – “baby limas,” beef pies (3 for 89 cents), chicken shoulders, and strawberry rhubarb pie.
 Mister Cory starring Tony Curtis and Heaven Knows Mr. Allison with Robert Mitchum were playing in Cinemascope down at the Latchis.